Robert Nisbet: Ideas

-and publicly attacked the foreign policy of President Ronald Reagan."
+and publicly attacked the foreign policy of President Ronald Reagan".

-He was a contributor to Chronicles.
+He contributed to Chronicles.
 He was especially concerned with tracing the history and impact of the Idea of Progress.
 He challenged conventional sociological theories about progress and modernity, insisting on the negative consequences of the loss of traditional forms of community, a process that he believed was greatly accelerated by World War I. According to British sociologist Daniel Chernilo, for Nisbet, "The sociological interest in the formation of modern society lies in whether and how it can re-invigorate forms of communal life and, if not, in understanding what will be the consequences of such failure."
-Nisbet, thus, "inverts what had been until then the mainstream proposition that society was more important, both historically and normatively, than community."
-Chernilo also critically observed that Nisbet's "argument on the Great War [World War I] that marks the transition from community to society offers a one-sided view of the historical process as moving unequivocally towards a decaying condition."
+Nisbet, thus, "inverts what had been until then the mainstream proposition that society was more important, both historically and normatively, than community".
+Chernilo also critically observed that Nisbet's "argument on the Great War [World War I] that marks the transition from community to society offers a one-sided view of the historical process as moving unequivocally towards a decaying condition".